Frequently asked questions

 At the moment, we will not be offering the opportunity to use any other qualifications as evidence against the Chartered Teacher Status, and will not be offering APEL (Accreditation of Prior Experiential Learning).
 If you already have adifferent qualification and wish to take part in the full programme, we would welcome an application from you.

 At the moment, the course does not carry Masters level credits.

 We will offer each event at a number of different locations, and will ensure that we offer a mix of mid-week and Saturday events to meet the needs of participants in different locations and with different availability.
 We hope that this means that all teachers are able to take part in the programme.
-The locations and dates of events will be confirmed in January, once the make-up of the cohort is known.

 The programme is designed to be suitable for those who are already expert teachers, with deep professional knowledge and skills.
 Teacher practice takes time to develop, and we want to ensure that everyone who is accepted onto the programme has a good chance of success.

 In addition to reading through the programme eligibility and the expectations of those on the programme, please review the Professional Principles.
 These principles encapsulate what a Chartered Teacher should know and be able to do.
 Whilst you should develop professionally and improve your practice during the programme, it is designed for those who are already expert teachers who are looking to validate these skills.
 We therefore recommend that you discuss the principles with your line manager, and the extent to which you feel you meet them.
 If you feel that you would be able to meet these criteria with some support over the course of the programme, then we recommend that you are ready to apply.